Usain Bolt's agonizing track farewell

 Story highlights

-- Usain Bolt injured in final track race
+- Usain Bolt injured in final championship race

 - Pulls up as Britain wins men's 4x100m relay